 Felicia Suzanne’s is located in downtown Memphis and the cuisine is American with a low-country focus, and on any given night you will find the Memphis power elite in the house.

-Felicia Suzanne’s is located in an older building, that used to house a department store on Main Street.
-The restaurant has been tastefully converted into a restaurant.
+Felicia Suzanne’s is located in an older building that was once a department store on Main Street.
+The restaurant has been tastefully converted into an upscale restaurant.

 Looking at the menu, there seem to be a lot of classics offered, with a modern flare.
 Food and service were excellent so make sure you put Felicia Suzanne’s on your Memphis bucket list.